What is a “grey divorce”

 Many grey divorces happen when children leave home to go to university, set up on their own or to get married themselves.
 The ’empty nest’ syndrome can leave many patents and carers wondering what’s next for themselves as their lived undergo a huge transformation.
 Finally, just as divorce is becoming more acceptable to society, so too is remarriage, with second, third and even fourth marriages not an uncommon phenomenon in the UK.
 Statistically speaking, subsequent marriages don’t always last as long as first ones, which can also go some way towards explaining the rise of the grey divorce and relationships becoming shorter-lived as we age.

-Self-care during a divorce
+Self-care during separation

 Older people facing divorce can experience a wide range of emotions and it is vital that they look after themselves, seeking support from reliable, compassionate friends and family members and not expecting too much of themselves while the process is underway.
 Everyone involved needs time to think about what they want to happen next, and how they are going to achieve their newly-formed hopes for the next stage in life.